BonkeGcobo/Comegetcred/README.md

 - The Page is responsive
 - Clicking in each item, we get more info about the data entry

+## Files Created for project in src director

+ ### CallMoviesApi.js
+  - Contains a function that fetches the API

+ ### ListOfMovies.js
+  - We lay out of movies are created

 ## Available Scripts

 In the project directory, you can run: